Pioreactor/docs.pioreactor/user-guide/30-Advanced/01-cli.md

 *   `pio kill --name <job> --experiment <exp>` or `pio kill --all-jobs` to end jobs.
 *   `pio run <job> <options>` will run the `<job>`.
 Each job may have specific command line arguments.
 *   `pio version` print the version of the PioreactorApp software.
-*   `pio update app` will update the software to the latest app version.
+*   `pio update app` will update the software to the latest version.
+*   `pio update ui` will update the ui to the latest version.
+*   `pio update` will update both the app and ui to the latest version.
 *   `pio plugins install <plugin name>` will install a plugin
 *   `pio plugins uninstall <plugin name>` will uninstall a plugin
 *   `pio plugins list` will list the currently installed plugins